issamohamed/Seer/README.md

 ## 🌟 Overview

-Seer is an innovative web application that bridges the gap between voice interaction and AI intelligence.
+Seer is an web application that bridges the gap between voice interaction and AI intelligence.
 By combining OpenAI's Whisper for speech recognition and GPT-3.5 Turbo for response generation, Seer creates a unique, mystic-themed conversational experience that feels both magical and natural.

 ## ✨ Features